Mark Lettieri

 Mark Lettieri (born c.
 1984) is an American guitarist, composer and producer.
 He is a member of the jazz fusion band Snarky Puppy, funk band The Fearless Flyers, and also performs with his quartet, the Mark Lettieri Group.
 His background spans several genres including jazz, rock and funk.
-He has released seven solo albums.
+He has released several solo albums.
 His 2021 album Deep: The Baritone Sessions Vol. 2 was nominated for a Grammy Award for Best Contemporary Instrumental Album.

 Life and career

 Lettieri was born and raised in the San Francisco Bay Area.
 At age 12 he began playing guitar.
 He names Jimi Hendrix and Joe Satriani as early influences for expanding his interest in the instrument.
 Along with guitar lessons (including jazz guitar), he learned by playing along with recorded music and emulating guitar parts, and playing gigs in various bands.
 He studied marketing at Texas Christian University in Fort Worth, Texas, and after graduating decided to pursue music professionally.
 He performed in the Dallas-Fort Worth music scene in clubs, recording sessions, backing bands, and in a variety of genres including R&B, gospel, Christian, country, blues, rock and funk.
 In regard to starting out as a musician, he said he needed to be versatile and be able to perform in any role and style.

 In 2008 he started performing and recording with the jazz fusion band Snarky Puppy, at the time a Dallas-based band whose members along with Lettieri shared the common influence of the Dallas R&B music scene.
-He is a member of the ensemble and has received four Grammys with the band.
+He is a member of the ensemble and has received five Grammys with the band.
 He is a founding member of The Fearless Flyers, an instrumental quartet consisting of guitarist Cory Wong, bassist Joe Dart and drummer Nate Smith.
-Since 2018 the quartet has released three EPs, a studio album and a live album.
+Since 2018 the quartet has released four EPs, two studio albums and a live album.
 He performs and tours with his quartet, the Mark Lettieri Group, consisting of bassist Wes Stephenson, keyboardist Daniel Porter, and drummer Jason "JT" Thomas.
 He has performed as a session and touring musician with Erykah Badu, David Crosby, Kirk Franklin, Ledisi, Dave Chappelle and others.
-In 2021, he collaborated with Apple Inc. to create a package of downloadable guitar loops for the digital audio workstations Logic Pro and GarageBand.

 In 2011 Lettieri started releasing his solo works.
-He has released six solo albums, three of which have charted on the Billboard Jazz Albums Chart.
+He has released several solo albums, three of which have charted on the Billboard Jazz Albums Chart.
 Lettieri describes his style as textural and groove-based performance, with serving the song being first priority.
 His 2021 album Deep: The Baritone Sessions Vol. 2 was nominated for a Grammy award in the category Best Contemporary Instrumental Album.

-In 2021, the PRS Guitars company introduced the Mark Lettieri signature Fiore guitar which incorporates Lettieri's design preferences.
+In 2021, the PRS Guitars company introduced Lettieri's signature guitar, named Fiore, which incorporates his design preferences.
+Also in 2021 Lettieri and Apple Inc. created a package of guitar loops for digital audio workstations.